So you’re digging deeper and found this lil nugget (oh, I like you already!).

 I’m gonna spill the tea.

 My first experience with therapy started at 25 years old, as a client.
-I was depressed, overwhelmed, and confused.
+I was depressed, anxious, overwhelmed, and confused.

 I grew up in rural Appalachia.
 I had a total of four ‘fathers’ (yep, I said four!) by the time I was nine years old: a rural poverty stereotype with poorly educated parents, a bio dad who didn’t claim me, an addicted mother, and dark whispers of abuse and neglect immersion throughout.